mohamed230101033/Nexus/nexus-project/README.md

 **NEXUS** is a comprehensive cybersecurity research and education platform that includes the innovative **MYC (Mind Your Click)** educational game as one of its key components.
 This platform combines academic research excellence with engaging educational tools to create a comprehensive cybersecurity learning ecosystem.

 ### Mission Statement
-To advance cybersecurity education through interactive, gamified learning experiences that make complex security concepts accessible to learners of all ages, with a special focus on children aged 7-13.
+To democratize cybersecurity education through interactive, gamified learning experiences that make complex security concepts accessible to learners of all ages, with a special focus on children aged 7-13.

 ## 🎮 Platform Features